psripathy/LEARNING/BlinkHealth.md

 Make changes and get it ready for deploy.

-L5: Speak about atleast 4-6 issues.
+L5: Speak about atleast 4-6 issues in the code.

 L6: Improve the DataStructure/Refactor the code.